Sarah Maddock Sydney to Melbourne Commemorative Cycling Tour

-We will be staying in the George Kerferd Hotel in May Day Hills for the next two nights.
+We will be staying at the Linaker Motel in Mayday Hills for the next two nights.

 Beechworth is one of the most popular overnight stops when we bring cycling tours to North East Victoria.
 In Autumn and Spring it is a very pretty and photogenic town and there is always a lot to see and do.